Axway/amplify-central/content/en/docs/manage_compliance/_index.md

 hide_readingtime: true
 ---

-With the growth of API usage, there is a need to make sure that APIs are technically correct and meet the API standards of your organization.
+With an increasing number of APIs, API providers and consumers of APIs, there is a more pressing need to make sure that exposed APIs are compliant with internally or externally defined API standards.
 The Amplify API Management platform allows you to validate how well your APIs meet the API guidelines of your organization.
 This is known as API linting and has been integrated into the Amplify API Management.
 Compliance Validation is an entitlement you can purchase from Axway as part of the API Management platform.

 ## What is compliance validation